Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: GPE simulations

-For values of $x$ that do not correspond to a vortex, the $y$ dependence of the transverse velocity $v_x$ can in good approximation be fitted with a functional form of the shape $v_x(y)=v\tanh(y/\delta_v)$, with $\delta_v$ width of the transition region between the two counterpropagating uniform flows $\pm v$.
-This is a well-known velocity profile in hydrodynamics, whose KHI for an incompressible fluid was studied in \cite{michalke1964inviscid}, and whose stability in the case of a compressible fluid was characterized in \cite{blumen1970shear,*blumen1975shear,*drazin1977shear}.
-Fits of the numerical data obtained from the GPE show that, while increasing the velocity, the width of the shear layer decreases approximately as
+$\delta_{\Delta v}$ being the width of the transition region between the two counter-propagating uniform flows $\pm \Delta v/2$.
+This hyperbolic tangent velocity profile is well-known in hydrodynamics, whose KHI for the incompressible fluid case was studied in \cite{michalke1964inviscid}, and whose stability in the compressible fluid case was characterized in \cite{blumen1970shear,blumen1975shear,drazin1977shear}.
+In the present case the shear layer width $\delta_{\Delta v}$ is not independent of the velocity difference, but behaves approximately as

+Two examples of the $y$ dependence of the velocity can be seen in the leftmost panels of Figure \ref{fig:gpe-evolutions-vortices}, where the numerical profile (black) is successfully compared to the functional form \eqref{eq:tanh-profile} shown in red.

-In Figure \ref{fig:gpe-evolutions-vortices} we show, for two different relative velocities, snapshots of the time-evolution of the GPE following this procedure.
-In the first example, for $\Delta v<2c_s$, the vortex line is unstable with a mechanism similar to the hydrodynamic KHI: after some time vortices start to move from the horizontal $y=0$ line and begin to co-rotate in clusters of growing size, that were characterized in \cite{baggaley2018kelvin}.
-In the second example instead, in which $\Delta v>2c_s$, even if the vortices are much closer, they do not move initially from the horizontal line and an unstable growing mode develops in the whole system, as can be seen from the emerging pattern.
-Surprisingly, the vortices take a longer time to move and do so together with significant density variations in the \textit{bulk} of the two flows.
-The emerging pattern in this second case indicates that the instability is due to a superposition of up-going and down-going waves, and hence that phononic propagating modes are involved.
+The rest of Figure \ref{fig:gpe-evolutions-vortices} shows, for two different values of the relative velocity, snapshots of the time-evolution of the GPE following this procedure; a full video showing these evolutions is available online \cite{supmat}.
+In the first example, for $\Delta v<2c_s$, the vortex line is unstable with a mechanism similar to the hydrodynamic KHI: after some time vortices start to move from the horizontal $y=0$ line and begin to co-rotate in clusters of growing size, as first characterized in \cite{baggaley2018kelvin}.
+In the second example, for $\Delta v>2c_s$, instead, even if the vortices are much closer, they do not initially move from the horizontal line and the unstable mode simultaneously develops in the whole system, as can be seen from the emerging density pattern.
+Surprisingly, the vortices take a longer time to move and this motion is associated to significant density variations in the \textit{bulk} of the two flowing regions.
+The spatially oscillating shape of the emerging pattern indicates that the instability is due to a superposition of up-going and down-going propagating phononic waves.